 Unlike a whole life protection plan, term life insurance is cheaper and known for its adjustable coverage periods.
 Planning your budget and discussing with various insurance providers could offer you a more affordable and flexible plan.
 For example, you’re planning for pregnancy and would like to get protected against complications during childbirth – with term life insurance, you get protection only when you need it most.

 Essentially, insurance doesn’t have to be expensive unless you really want it to include all the extras.
 Talk to your agent or insurance company representative and something can surely be worked out.

 Not all medical cards are made equal and thus, not all illnesses may be covered just because they are illnesses.
 Let’s say you’re experiencing chest pains and have undergone diagnosis procedures at your panel hospital.
 When your medical bill arrived, you learn that your medical insurance doesn’t cover all the procedures you had to undergo.

 Before admitting into a panel hospital, it’s best to give your insurance company hotline a ring.
 Some procedures aren’t covered by your insurance provider.
 For those who don’t save for the rainy days, getting assurance from your insurance provider could save you from footing the bill despite having a policy.
-Some medical insurance in Malaysia will issue you a letter the moment you are admitted at the hospital to ensure you don’t pay anything out of pocket.
+Some insurance companies will issue you a letter the moment you are admitted at the hospital to ensure you don’t pay anything out of pocket.
 Give them a call.
 If you are too ill to do; make sure you closest kin are able to quickly call the company on your behalf.